Lapin0t/phd-manuscript/main/06_instances.typ

 ]

-With syntax, values and private (OGS) types defined we can properly start the language machine instanciation.
+With syntax, values and private (OGS) types defined we can properly start the language machine instantiation.
 This starts by defining observations, and as for JWA, we first go through the dual notion of _patterns_.

 #definition[Patterns][